Distance: 348 km

 The world renown Thorsborne Trail takes in the full diversity of the island in four days, but as only 40 people are permitted on the trail at a time, you need to book ahead.
 There are spectacular day trips, too.
 By limiting the number of hikers, you have a chance to connect with and appreciate the raw beauty of Hinchinbrook.

 Between Cardwell and Townsville, the Bruce Highway meanders through verdant sugar cane fields.
 7 km south of Cardwell, and just off the highway, is Five Mile Creek Swimming Hole where you can take a quick dip and enjoy a picnic.
 Heading west from Cardwell, the Cardwell Forest Scenic Drive is a 26 km loop that explores swimming holes, a natural ‘spa’ pool and waterfalls with picnic spots.
-Grab a map from the Cardwell Visitor Centre for this because it is not on Google maps.
-Give yourelf half a day to enjoy everything this scenic drive has to offer.
-35 kms south of Port Hinchinbrook on the Bruce Highway, the Hinchinbrook Lookout gives you unforgettable views of the Hinchinbrook Channel.
+35 kms south of Port Hinchinbrook on the Bruce Highway, the Cardwell State Forest Lookout gives you unforgettable views of the Hinchinbrook Channel.
 Take your camera!

 Read more about Townsville here.